hard-rox/kathanika/CONTRIBUTING.md

 4. Submit a pull request to `develop`
 5. After review and approval, your changes will be merged

+### Commit Messages
+We follow the Conventional Commits specification for all commit messages.
+This helps maintain a clear project history and enables automated versioning and changelog generation.
+Please refer to our [Commit Convention Guide](COMMIT_CONVENTION.md) for detailed instructions and examples.

 Code Style
 ----------